isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 #### Businesses Go Digital!

-To help businesses embrace digitalisation and overcome business challenges, IMDA has also curated a wide range of purposeful digital solutions and resources.
+To help companies embrace digitalisation and overcome business challenges, IMDA has also curated a wide range of purposeful digital solutions and resources.
 Check them out <a href="https://www.imda.gov.sg/bizgodigital" target="_blank">here</a>!